 Tryouts and Our Deepest Fear

 Tryouts can bring out our deep fears, as the talent pyramid begins its inexorable narrowing.
-From six elementary schools teams, to a couple or so junior high 7th grade teams.
-From the those junior highs to the one high school program, an onward into the college level.
-No athlete wants to feel the pain of inadequacy.
-For boys, it means they are failing in their climb to be king of the hill.
-For girls it is even worse, for it means they are cut from that network, banished for not being good enough, tall enough, in the eyes not of their peers, but of the adults who are making such selections.
+From six elementary-school teams to a couple junior-high teams; from those junior highs to the one high-school program, and onward into the college level; no athlete wants to feel the pain of inadequacy.
+For boys, it means failing in the climb to be kings of the hill.
+For girls it is even worse.
+It means they are cut from that network and banished for not being good enough or tall enough, not in the eyes of their peers, but in the eyes of adults who are making such selections.

-Each atlhlete already has had practice with this in peer selection of teams, thankfully not a lost experience yet on the playgrounds at recess and lunch.
-Anson Dorrance even uses the order of selection of teammates for small sided and full scrimmage games in his competitive cauldron, for peers know better than coaches the true worth of each player to the whole of the team.
-It is never desired to be the last one chosen, but at least on the playground, you did get picked and everyone played.
-When it comes to school and Jr. Olympic Clubs, such is too often not the case.
+Each athlete already has had practice with this in peer selection of teams on the playgrounds at recess and lunch.
+University of North Carolina soccer coach Anson Dorrance even uses the order of selection of teammates for small-sided and full-scrimmage games in his competitive cauldron, for peers know better than coaches the true worth of each player to the whole of the team.
+No one wants to be the last one chosen, but at least on the playground, you did get picked and everyone played.
+When it comes to school and clubs, it is too often not the case.

 NO-CUT KIDZ PROGRAMMING

-Now we can be a sport of cutting kids - but I am going to take this time to challenge every Junior Olympic Volleyball and School program to come up with ways NOT to cut kids.
-To be a program that is more focused on what the values of sport can teach us and not in culling kids just to form the "best program" in your region.
-The best programs, in my humble opinion, embrace diversity not just in height, but in skill levels, and measure their success in no small part by how many younger players stay with their program, and continue to play after they have left high school.
-With all sports combined, it has been studied that 5% of high school athletes are still playing the sport they played in high school.
-Give them a love of the game in your program and you should see them playing adult USAV, Park and Rec, and YMCA play when they leave college.
+Now we can be a sport of cutting kids, but I am going to challenge every club and school program to come up with ways NOT to cut kids.
+Be a program that is more focused on what the values of sport can teach us and not in culling kids to form the "best program" in your region.
+The best programs, in my humble opinion, embrace diversity not just in height, but in skill levels.
+They measure their success in no small part by how many younger players stay with their program and continue to play after they have left high school.
+With all sports combined, it has been found that 5 percent of high school athletes are still playing the sport they played in high school.
+Give them a love of the game in your program and you should see them playing adult USAV, park and rec, and YMCA sports when they leave college.

 Here in Colorado Springs several years ago I got with our largest school district and created a way to keep those junior high players who were being cut.
-We had 7-8th grade programs with 24 slots, and over 100 players trying out at a junior high.
-The leadership of the Athletic Director and key PE teachers, allowed us to create school teams at the #3, #4, #5 and even #6 team level.
-While the #1 (8th grade) and #2 (7th grade) teams practiced Monday through Thursday, the #3-6 teams practiced once a week.
+We had 7-8th grade programs with 24 slots, and more than 100 players trying out at a junior high.
+The leadership of the athletic director and key PE teachers allowed us to create school teams at the No. 3, No. 4, No. 5 and even No. 6 team level.
+While the No. 1 (8th grade) and No. 2 (7th grade) teams practiced Monday through Thursday, the No. 3-6 teams practiced once a week.
 In some cases, the additional team for that day would simply copy what the coach of the 7th grade was doing, training on the third court that was there.
-For the gyms where only two regulation courts could go up, they divided the second court into two courts which allows for the three teams to train after school.
-In other cases they might practice two additional teams later, after the #1 and #2 team, with parents helping do the coaching.
-Then on Saturdays each school would host competition between the other schools, for a morning - with all the #3 teams competing at one school, all the #4s at another, etc. The cost was minimal, the refereeing provided by the players, a school volleyball tshirt/jersey being the key to connecting these players to their important scholastic connections and network.
-Meanwhile these kids get to play and let the game teach the game, and see what happens on the other end of the season.
+For the gyms where only two regulation courts could go up, they divided the second court into two courts, which allows for the three teams to train after school.
+In other cases, they might practice two additional teams later, after the No. 1 and 2 teams, with parents helping do the coaching.
+On Saturdays, each school would host competition for a morning - with all the No. 3 teams competing at one school, all the No. 4s at another, etc. The cost was minimal, the refereeing provided by the players, a school volleyball T-shirt/jersey being the key to connecting these players to their important scholastic connections and network.
+Meanwhile these kids get to play and let the game teach the game and see what happens on the other end of the season.

-A huge reason to not cut is due to the varying talent emergence of a child.
-Take this quiz you can access by CLICKING HERE and see what I mean.
+A huge reason not to cut is the varying talent emergence of a child.
+Take this quiz by CLICKING HERE and see what I mean.
 There are great artists and writers who do not begin to excel until they are over half a century old.
-Of course the athleticism of our sport lends itself best to the powers of a younger body, but the average age of our national teams are both in the late 20s, a decade after high school.
-It is part of being committed to a growth mindset, rather than a fixed one, of effort and mastery, over the outcome of being selected by some "coaches" who are looking out for what is best for them, not what is best for that individual athlete.
-Some programs want only tall players, so if you are cut for "being too short" know that it is not how tall you are, but how good you are - CLICK HERE for more on that truth.
+The athleticism of our sport lends itself best to the powers of a younger body, but the average age of our national teams are both in the mid 20s, a decade after high school.
+It is part of being committed to a growth mindset, rather than a fixed one, of effort and mastery, over the outcome of being selected by some "coaches" who are looking out for what is best for them.
+Some programs want only tall players, so if you are cut for "being too short" know that it is not how tall you are, but how good you are.
+CLICK HERE for more on that truth.

-This reaching out by all of us to those who would have been cut before their talent started to emerge is important on many levels.
-In this town, just at one high school, half the kids who made the school team as freshman, came from the cut kidz league programming, teams #3-6.
-The "Big House" facility here in town has also created a program called "BHip" - which serves as an alternative to those cut from their Junior program at all ages or who want a "tweener" program between youth volleyball the the full Jr. Olympic Club experience.
+At one high school, half the kids who made the school team as freshmen came from the no-cut kidz league programming teams No. 3-6.
+The "Big House" facility here in town has also created a program called "BHip," which serves as an alternative for those cut from their junior program or who want a "tweener" program between youth volleyball the the full club experience.
 CLICK HERE for more information.

 OLYMPISM IN THE VOLLEYBALL JOURNEY

 These five points on the "Fundamental Principles of Olympism," come from the Olympic Charter, which can be downloaded by CLICKING HERE.
-All Junior Olympic Volleyball clubs should know and conduct themselves according to these principles as they are founding concepts to being a Junior Olympic Club - for ANY sport.
+All volleyball clubs should know and conduct themselves according to these principles as they are founding concepts for ANY sport.